Fabric Shopping with a Pro

 • If you fall in love with fabric that lacks enough body for your pattern, consider underlining, allover-fusing, or a stiffer fabric as lining, to subtly support the outer fabric.

 The intricate nuances of fabric are understood best by sewing many garments.
 I’ll bet there isn’t a sewer in the world who hasn’t made a disappointing garment by using the wrong fabric—and learned from the experience.
 It all begins at the fabric store, so dive in with confidence and enjoy all those yummy fabrics.

 The winner, selected from the swatch competition, is a light-as-air silk/wool blend.
-It’s underlined with silk organza, and piping inserted into several seams emphasizes the style lines of this designer jacket.
-The fabric’s subtle plaid lends itself to cutting sections on the bias, and silk crepe de chine makes the ultimate lining fabric.
+It’s underlined with silk organza, and piping inserted into several seams emphasizes the style lines of the designer jacket.
+The fabric’s subtle plaid lends itself to cutting sections on the bias, and silk crepe de Chine makes the ultimate lining fabric.

-Sarah Veblen is a member of the Association of Sewing and Design Professionals and designs custom garments in Sparks, Maryland.
+This article, by Sarah Veblen, was published in Threads #90, Aug./Sept.
+2000.
+Sarah is a member of the Association of Sewing and Design Professionals and designs custom garments in Sparks, Maryland.

 Photos by Sloan Howard; illustrations by Karen Meyer.

 Get the latest including tips, techniques and special offers straight to your inbox.